calliope-project/euro-calliope/docs/workflow/build.md

 # The workflow that builds models

-When the pre-built models provide not enough flexibility for you, join us in the euro-calliope workshop where you can build your own models.
+When the pre-built models provide not enough flexibility for you, join us in the Euro-Calliope workshop where you can build your own models.
-Next to pre-built models, Euro Calliope contains the routines that allow to automatically build models from raw data.
+Next to pre-built models, Euro-Calliope contains the routines that allow to automatically build models from raw data.
 All routines glued together form a scientific workflow.
 When you execute the workflow yourself, you have more flexibility and more [customisation options](./customisation).
 You should have experience executing scientific workflows or the willingness to learn.